-In this first chapter, we lay the groundwork for our study of the field of marketing with a look at marketing's key concepts and the important tasks marketers perform.
+In this first chapter, we lay the groundwork for our study of the field of marketing with a look at marketing’s key concepts and the important tasks marketers perform.
 Coverage includes a close examination of the definition of marketing.
-A dissection of the key terms in the definition shows that marketing's primary focus is to identify and satisfy customers in a way that helps build a solid and, hopefully, sustained relationship that encourages customers to continue doing business with the marketer.
-We also show how marketing has evolved from a process centered on simply getting as many people as possible to purchase a product to today's highly complex efforts designed to build long-term customer relationships.
-Additionally, we'll see marketing is not only necessary for individual organizations, it also carries both positive and negative influences at a broader societal level.
+A dissection of the key terms in the definition will show that marketing’s primary focus is to identify and satisfy customers in a way that helps build a solid and, hopefully, sustained relationship that encourages customers to continue doing business with the marketer.
+We also show how the field of marketing has evolved from a process centered on simply getting as many people as possible to purchase a product to today’s highly complex efforts designed to build long-term sustainable customer relationships.
+Additionally, we will see marketing is not only necessary for individual organizations, it also carries both positive and negative influences at a broader societal level.
 Finally, we look at the key characteristics that define successful marketers.

 Index of Key Issues Covered: